 What Makes a Great Interior Paint?

-- Coverage: How many coats will you need for an even finish?
+- Coverage: How many coats do you need for a clean, even result?

-- Durability: Will it stand up to cleaning, scuffs, and daily life?
+- Durability: Does it stand up to daily wear, cleaning, and knocks?

-- Colour retention: Will it keep its vibrant look for years?
+- Colour retention: Will it still look vibrant in three years?

-- Specific features: Mould resistance, low VOCs, washability, etc.
+- Specialty features: Mould resistance, low VOCs, washability, and more

-After testing countless formulations and applying them in hundreds of homes across Bendigo and Victoria, I’ve compiled this definitive list of Australia’s best interior paints for 2025.
+After testing countless formulations and applying them in hundreds of homes across Bendigo and Victoria, I have compiled this definitive list of Australia’s best interior paints for 2026. — Featuring the top 10 paint brands in Australia and helping you choose the best wall paint in Australia for your needs.

 These rankings consider not just my professional assessment of each brand’s performance, but also feedback from homeowners about their satisfaction months and years after project completion.